 Specialized Roubaix: the cobble slayer and endurance machine

 The defining feature of both the Specialized Ruby and Roubaix is the ‘future shock’ front suspension.
 This comes with 20mm of travel, which can be adjusted pending rider weight and planned terrain to fine tune the ride.

 All of the Roubaix and Ruby models come with the brand’s CG-R seat post.
 With its 27.2mm diameter and unique switchback shape, this was designed with the cobbles of the spring classics in mind, with the goal of reducing vibration.

-All of the bikes come with compact chainsets and 11-32 cassettes, providing a wide range of gears which will offer plenty of help on the hills – though this will mean jumps between gears are a little more clunky and noticeable.
+The bikes also feature compact chainsets and 11-32 and 11-30 cassettes, providing a wide range of gears which will offer plenty of help on the hills – though this will mean jumps between gears are a little more clunky and noticeable.